GoosefleetEO/aa-structures/README.md

 The mapping between notification types and semantic categories is predefined and can at the moment not be individually configured.

-But it is possible to turn off pinging for all notifications per webhook and/or per owner on the admin site.
+But it is possible to turn off default pings for all notifications per webhook and/or per owner on the admin site.

+#### Group pings

+You can also define groups to be pinged for notifications on Discord per webhook and/or per owner.
+All users belonging to that group will then be receive that ping on Discord if they have access to the respective channel.

+Groups defined per webhook will be added to groups defined per owner and group pings are independent from default pings.

+Note that you need to have Auth's Discord service enabled for group pings to work.

 #### Supported notification types